markush81/kafka-rest-proxy/README.md

 # WARNING - Proof of Concept

 ```
-I just started, so it is far away from being complete ... and has to be considered as proof of concept
+This is currently in a proof of concept stage!
+Pls. be aware when using it.
 ```

 ## Idea